ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/quickstart.md

 ### Alternative: libvirt

-If you really don't like Virtualbox and don't want to install it manually, there's the option to use *libvirt* instead.
-On Debian, install the following packages to set up a local libvirt environment:
+If you don't like Virtualbox and don't want to install it manually, you could use *libvirt* instead.
+On Debian, install the following packages to set up a local libvirt environment that will work with
+Vagrant:

 ```shell
 sudo apt install libvirt-clients libvirt-daemon-system vagrant-libvirt
 ```

-Where specific steps need to be performed for libvirt versus virtualbox, this will be called out in the text with a *\[libvirt\]* tag.

 ## Step 2: Set up a new environment